liveahero-wiki/liveahero-wiki.github.io/guide/gacha.md

 ## About Gacha

 One of the primary methods of acquiring heroes and sidekicks is through the gacha;
-you can either consume five {% include item-icon.html id=1 %} Ether Stones for a single pull, or consume fifty for a multi-roll of ten.
+you can either consume five {% include item.html id=1 %} for a single pull, or consume fifty for a multi-roll of ten.
 Multirolls guarantees that the tenth pull must be a 4 star hero or 5 star hero.
-A {% include item-icon.html id=10 %} Ether Ticket can be used in place of a single role of 5 stones; rates using a ticket does not offer any functional changes.
+A {% include item.html id=10 %} can be used in place of a single role of 5 stones; rates using a ticket does not offer any functional changes.

 You can check for the details on the obtainable units for the gacha by tapping on the "Offer Ratio" button.

 ### Friend Point Gacha

-Friend Point gacha uses {% include item-icon.html id=42 %} friend Points to obtain various items.
+Friend Point gacha uses {% include item.html id=42 %} to obtain various items.

 Below is the drop rates for possible items tested empirically.
 > Credits for the data: Chase

 #### Original rates (before Sept 30th 2021)

-sample size: 10,000 multis / 10,000,000 friend points
+sample size: 10,000 multis / 10,000,000 {% include item.html id=42 %}

 | Items | Drop rates |
 |-------|------------|